leilani-x/citationOverTime/README.md

 # citationOverTime
-Get the number of citations of a paper over time
+1. Get the number of citations of a paper over time
+2. Get the number of related paper under a topic

 ## requirements
 - Chrome